vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

-Thus it was that when Bal, the only son and second child of Gangadharpant {alias Nana) Tilak was passing the early days of his life in his home at Ratnagiri, re- markable deeds of grim valour and cruel carnage were an every-day occurance in distant Delhi.
-The red fury of inflamed soldiery that had set the whole country ablaze must have borne its flues and sparks to the birth-place of our hero, at least in the form of a wonder- ful crop of rumours.
-It is inconceivable that the green memory of these things should have failed to impress the imagination of a child whose whole life was a dedi- cation to the service of the Motherland.
+Thus it was that when Bal, the only son and second child of Gangadharpant {alias Nana) Tilak was passing the early days of his life in his home at Ratnagiri, re###markable deeds of grim valour and cruel carnage were an every-day occurance in distant Delhi.
+The red fury of inflamed soldiery that had set the whole country ablaze must have borne its flues and sparks to the birth-place of our hero, at least in the form of a wonder###ful crop of rumours.
+It is inconceivable that the green memory of these things should have failed to impress the imagination of a child whose whole life was a dedi###cation to the service of the Motherland.

 What little is known of Bal's mother shows that she was a kind-hearted and an intensely religious woman.